YuKisa99/InfoScience/journal.md

 1. What question do I have?
 One question I have from this class is wether there is a situation computatinal thinking is not very suitable or not and when that would be.

-1. What did we do?
-We learned how to use processing and the codes you can draw shapes.
-1. What did you learn?
-I learned what computational thinking is.
-It is a way of thinking that are made up of 4 steps; which is a way of thinking made up of 4 steps; decomosition, abstraction, patter recognition and algorithm.
-1. What question do I have?
-One question I have from this class is wether there is a situation computatinal thinking is not very suitable or not and when that would be.